observablehq/plot/README.md

 Plot.barY(alphabet, {x: "letter", y: "frequency", sort: {x: "y"}})
 ```

-The sort option is an object whose keys are ordinal scale names, such as *x*, and whose values are mark channel names, such as *y*, *y1*, or *y2*.
+The sort option is an object whose keys are ordinal scale names, such as *x* or *fx*, and whose values are mark channel names, such as *y*, *y1*, or *y2*.
 By specifying an existing channel rather than a new value, you avoid repeating the order definition and can refer to channels derived by [transforms](#transforms) (such as [stack](#stack) or [bin](#bin)).
 For marks that implicitly stack ([area](#area), [bar](#bar), and [rect](#rect)), the stacked dimension is aliased: when stacking on *x*, *x* is an alias for *x2*, and when stacking on *y*, *y* is an alias for *y2*.

 Note that there may be multiple associated values in the secondary dimension for a given value in the primary ordinal dimension.
 The secondary values are therefore grouped for each associated primary value, and each group is then aggregated by applying a reducer.
-Lastly the primary values are sorted based on the associated reduced secondary value in natural ascending order to produce the domain.
+Lastly the primary values are sorted based on the associated reduced value in natural ascending order to produce the domain.
 The default reducer is *max*, but may be changed by specifying the channel as an object with *value* and *reduce* properties.
 The above code is shorthand for:

 ```js
 Plot.barY(alphabet, {x: "letter", y: "frequency", sort: {x: {value: "y", reduce: "max"}}})